-The Federal Republic of Austria is a landlocked country in the heart of Europe.
-It borders Germany and the Czech Republic to the north, Slovakia and Hungary to the east, Slovenia and Italy to the south and Switzerland and Liechtenstein to the west.
-Austria is a federal state comprising 9 provinces with the capital Vienna.
+The Republic of Austria is a landlocked country in the heart of Europe bordering eight states: Germany and the Czech Republic to north, Slovakia and Hungary to the east, Slovenia and Italy to the south and Switzerland and Lichtenstein to the west.